Holiday Strategies For Your Allergic Life

-Provide some guidance on how to cook for a person with food allergies.
+Provide some guidance on how to cook safely for a person with food allergies.

-Ask your host to avoid serving foods with your allergens.
-For example, our son is ANA to eggs and peanuts.
-He’s also allergic to peas, lentils and chickpeas.
-We’ve never hesitated to ask our holiday hosts to avoid serving anything with peanuts or the other legumes.
-However, asking a host to cook and bake without eggs has always seemed, in our eyes, to be a much more difficult ask.
-Eggs are basic ingredient in many recipes and can be tricky to replace if you haven’t worked with egg replacements before.
-(Just try making Grandma’s cream puff recipe without eggs!)
+Ask your host to avoid serving foods with your allergens, within reason.
+For example, our son is allergic to eggs, peanuts, peas, lentils, and chickpeas.
+We will ask our holiday hosts to avoid serving anything with peanuts and the other legumes.
+However, asking them to bake without eggs has always seemed to be a much bigger ask since eggs can be tricky to replace in some recipes.
+(Just try making Grandma’s cream puffs without eggs!)

-Ask your host to save ingredients labels from the ingredients they used in their recipes so you can vet the dishes.
-Our niece is an amazing baker and has mastered the art of baking egg-free cakes.
-She always sends us photos of each and every ingredient label for every ingredient used in her masterpieces, from the flour to the dyes to the confectioner’s sugar, before she bakes the cake!
+Ask your host to save ingredients labels from the ingredients they use in their recipes so you can vet the dishes.
+My son's cousin, an amazing baker, has mastered baking egg-free cakes.
+She always sends us photos of every ingredient label for ingredients she uses, from the flour to the dyes to the confectioner’s sugar, before she bakes the cake!

 Ask your host if you can assemble your loved one’s plate of food behind the scenes in the kitchen before the meal is served to everyone else.

-Talk with your food allergic loved about the food plans before the gathering to help them get comfortable, to manage their expectations about the options available to them, and to see what safe food they’d like to bring from home, just in case.
+Talk with your food allergic loved about the food plans before the gathering to manage their expectations about the options they'll have, and to learn what safe food they’d like to bring from home, just in case.

 Role play in advance with your child.
-Help them find the words and practice how to politely turn down pro-offered food, how to excuse themselves so they can double check a food with you, how to politely ask another guest if they could wash their hands after eating and before playing.
+Help them find the words and practice how to politely turn down pro-offered food, how to excuse themselves so they can double check a food with you, how to politely ask another guest if they could wash their hands before playing with them.

 Tactfully let your host know that you prefer to bring a safe meal from home for your allergic loved one(s).

 Offer to bring a number of allergy friendly dishes for everyone to enjoy.
-I became the baker I never aspired to be because of my son’s ANA egg allergy.
-Family members know I am good for supplying safe desserts for holiday gatherings.
+I became the baker I never aspired to be because of my son’s egg allergy.
+Family members know I am good to supply safe desserts for holiday gatherings.
 Bringing a contribution can lighten the prep load for the host, and reduce the stress they feel about being responsible for your food allergic loved one’s safety.
-From allergy-friendly from-scratch cookies, to pies, cakes, and fudge — I do it all.

 Talk openly with your child in advance about the need to bring all their own safe food to the holiday gathering.
 Find out what special foods your child would like to eat.
-Sushi was always a go-to option for our son, as was anything Chipotle.
-My son always had allergy friendly desserts to look forward to that his cousin and I make.
+Sushi was always a go-to option for our son.
+My son always had allergy friendly desserts to look forward to that his aunt, cousin, and I make.